jamestiotio/SUTDigest/README.md

   - Filter and move all emails from [`utop@sutd.edu.sg`](mailto:utop@sutd.edu.sg) to the UTOP folder.
   - Filter and move all emails from [`iapadmin@sutd.edu.sg`](mailto:iapadmin@sutd.edu.sg) to the IAP Admin folder.
   - Filter and move all emails from [`fablab@sutd.edu.sg`](mailto:fablab@sutd.edu.sg) to the Fabrication Lab folder.
+  - Filter and move all emails from [`entrepreneurship@sutd.edu.sg`](mailto:entrepreneurship@sutd.edu.sg) to the Entrepreneurship folder.

 ## Feedback